ibm-cloud-docs/dns/dns-api.md

 To create a new zone, a `SoftLayer_Dns_Domain` template object must be created and passed into `SoftLayer_Dns_Domain::createObject`.
 NS records for `ns1.softlayer.com` and `ns2.softlayer.com` are automatically added during creation.
 Include at least one `A` or `AAAA` record with the template object for successful creation.
 Domain serial numbers are added or updated by the API so there is no need to include them in the template object.

-The following properties are necessary when creating a `SoftLayer_Dns_Domain` object.
+The following properties are necessary when you create a `SoftLayer_Dns_Domain` object.
 * **name**: Domain name including the TDL
 * **resourceRecords**: An array of at least one `SoftLayer_Dns_Domain_ResourceRecord`